campbell000/blog/content/articles/fire-emblem-engage-date-story-marry-gameplay.md

 "Oh no", I thought.
 "It's one of *those* games"

 I absolutely *hate it* when a games's narrative is based around recruitment and collection because it telegraphs to the player the *exact* path that the story will take them through.
 The story becomes less of an organic human experience, and more like a grocery list to make tomorrow night's dinner.
+Marth?
+Check.
+Lyn?
+Check.
+Roy?
+Check.

 And I don't think I need to explain how a painfully predictable story can sap any and all intrigue out of the experience.
 Inevitably, this means that *Engage's* story has absolutely no momentum until the last handful of chapters in the game, when all of the rings had finally been collected.
-But again, by then, it's far too late.
+To say that *Engage's* pacing is terrible understates how much of a slog 80% of the game's story is.

 But what about the characters that join the crew along the way?
 Surely they add some interesting dynamics to an otherwise dull story?